DecentraCorp/DecentraCorpContracts/README.md

 # DecentraCorp

-This project is in its Alpha Phase and is undergoing continual changes.
+This project is in its Beta Phase and is undergoing continual changes.
-The Alpha Version can be visited at decentracorp.now.sh A web3 enabled browser is required to use this dApp and it is currently NOT mobile optimized!
+The Alpha Version can be visited at decentracorp.co
+A web3 enabled browser is required to use this dApp and it is currently NOT mobile optimized!

 These steps will walk you through setting up DecentraCorps Proof of Authority Network and